 Another dish I missed greatly from my Korean trips is the Jokbal which is the soy braised pig trotters.
 At SGD 48 per plate, I was disappointed that it did not quite match up to the one I had in Hongdae Seoul.
 Not that the dish is bad, it just did not satisfy my memories of the dish from Korea.
 Generally, the pork skin was nicely browned and seasoned but the flavours did not permeate the meat sufficiently

 Another dish we see often in Kdramas is the grilled pork skin and I expected the skin to come raw and we can grill it ourselves.
 However, the dish came pre-grilled on a hotplate with leeks and chilli.
 The dish was quite a disappointment as the skin was quite rubbery and cold when we received it

-Lastly, to wash it all down, we had the kimchi soup which was served in the usual hot clay pot bowl. did not take a picture of the original bowl it was served in as we had to make space on the table for more dishes so we hurriedly portioned out the soup.
-I like that the soup had a decent sourish tinge from the over ripe kimchi used and there was a nice savoury balance
+Lastly, to wash it all down, we had the kimchi soup which was served in the usual hot clay pot bowl.
+I did not take a picture of the original bowl it was served in as we had to make space on the table for more dishes so we hurriedly portioned out the soup.
+I like that the soup had a decent sourish tinge from the over-ripe kimchi used and there was a nice savoury balance

-Overall, the dishes at Gogijip are decent although some better than others.
+Overall, the dishes at Gogijip are decent although some are better than others.
 If I do not compare them to those in Korea, I would say the flavours are not that bad.
 One thing I would definitely come back for will be the pork collar since it definitely matched what I had in Seoul.
-Gogijip is very popular so do make a reservations if you do not want to wait in line.
+Gogijip is very popular so do make reservations if you do not want to wait in line.